Kimserey/BlogArchive/pnext.md

 1. Extract data from CSV and load into frame
 2. Label data in a new column
-3. Group data by date
+3. Group by
-4. Group by label then by date and sum the amounts
+4. Execute operation on grouped data frames
-5. Group by using a value constructed from a key
+5. Print the data frames

 When you will be done with this, you will be able to have a good understanding on how to use the library in your advantage to make more complex operations.
 Let's start by loading data from CSV.